Automatically de-vig Pinnacle sportsbook’s odds (4 methods)

-A bookmaker’s vig is its built-in profit margin.
+A sportsbook’s vig is its built-in profit margin.
 Other words for vig include juice, over-round, and hold.
-Vig makes the payouts less generous than they should be so that bookmakers can make money.
-The sharpest bookmaker in the world, called Pinnacle, has the lowest vig when compared with all other bookmakers.
-On most very liquid markets its standard spreads and moneyline offerings have a vig of less than 2% compared with around 8% for other bookmakers.
+Vig makes the payouts less generous than they should be so that sportsbooks can make money.
+The sharpest sportsbook in the world, called Pinnacle, has the lowest vig when compared with all other sportsbooks.
+On most very liquid markets its standard spreads and moneyline offerings have a vig of less than 2% compared with around 8% for other sportsbooks.

 For professional sports bettors, Pinnacle's low-vig lines represent the sharpest market odds available.
 Its rapidly adjusted prices based on smart money provide the most accurate market probabilities.
 Even at Pinnacle there is a built-in vig or edge for the book.
 So to utilize its efficient market lines, bettors must first "de-vig" its odds to find the true implied probabilities.